FAQ

 Can I purchase individual tickets to events?

-Individual event tickets will be available for purchase starting September 1, subject to availability.
+Individual event tickets will be available for purchase to all events.

-Please note that The Secret Paths Hike and Stories of the land and sea with Stuart Hickox and lunch at Turkey Tavern are special events that must be purchased separately and are not included in the Festival Pass.
+Please note that the following events listed below are special events that must be purchased separately and are not included in the Festival pass.

 Are tickets available at the door?